Football v Homophobia is proud to announce that the nominations window for the 7th Annual FvH Awards is now OPEN!

 Image

-The Professional Game Award recognises professional football clubs who have shown dedication to improving the landscape of football for LGBTIQ+ people and who have worked to create better inclusion and participation of LGBTIQ+ people over the past year.
-We want to see clubs nominated who have tried to integrate LGBTIQ+ inclusion into the foundations of the club.
-Professional clubs could have, for example;
+We want to see clubs nominated who have tried to integrate LGBTQ+ inclusion into the foundations of the club.
+Professional clubs could have, for example:

 • Implemented training for staff, volunteers and players